MostafaHassan1/TodoApp/README.md

 ## Installation

-1-open the project in your VS Code editor
+open the project in your VS Code editor

-2-open terminal (ctrl+`) and write
+open terminal (ctrl+`) and write
 ```bash
 composer install
 ```